 What is the current state and future of VR and 360° video?
-Last Tuesday, our CPO Maarten Tielemans presided the webinar: “VR and 360° Video beyond the hype” organized by Streaming Media.
+On Tuesday April 11th, our CPO Maarten Tielemans presided the webinar: “VR and 360° Video beyond the hype” organized by Streaming Media.
 The event included key people from Broadcasting Companies, Telcos and Media Companies from all over the world.
 Over 500 people subscribed to the event and more than 150 people attended the actual webinar.
 The industry is clearly ready to learn more about this subject.

 Are companies already delivering VR or 360° video?